Jacob Devaney has written an excellent article on stress and how it will be effectively released from the body.

 Stress coping strategies among students:

 1. Assess stressors and change your responses.
-This process involves evaluating what makes you stressful and to understand them.
+This process involves evaluating what makes you stressed and to understand them.

 Once you find what causes your stress, focus on it.